jsownz/personal-dictionary/README.md

 ## Usage

+For authorized testing only.
+The biggest takeaway is perhaps what to not choose as a password.

 Generate a dictionary list as a text file using permutations of terms.
 Data imported from populated JSON template 'config.json'.

 PersonalDictionary.py [-h] --min MIN --max MAX -n NUM -f FILE